 Category Theme N 1.
 Athletes had poor 1.
 Coaches were poor communicators 9 relationships with 2.
 Coaches had favorites 9 coaches 3.
 Coaches were intimidating 7 4.
 Coaches modeled a poor work ethic 6 5.
 Coaches demonstrated inappropriate behaviors 6 2.
 Athletes were 1.
-Peers were jealous and negative towards each 4 negatively influenced other. by peers.
-2. Peers demonstrated a poor work ethic 3 3.
-Athletes were 1.Parents pressured athletes to excel 4 burdened with parent 2.
+Peers were jealous and negative towards each other.
+4 negatively influenced by 2.
+Peers demonstrated a poor work ethic 3 peers.
+3. Athletes were 1.Parents pressured athletes to excel 4 burdened with parent 2.
 Parents pressured athletes to stay in the sport 3 pressure.
-4. Athletes 1.
-Sport provided a context for excessive stress.
-6 experienced a 2.
-Sport provided a context for negative self- 3 challenging perceptions. psychological environment
+4. Athletes experienced Sport provided a context for excessive stress.
+6 a challenging 2.
+Sport provided a context for negative self- 3 psychological perceptions. environment